OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 * providing readers and interpreters, and
 * making the workplace readily accessible to and usable by people with disabilities.

-An employer is required to provide a reasonable accommodation to a qualified applicant or employee with a disability unless the employer can show that the accommodation would be an undue hardship -- that is, that it would require significant difficulty or expense.
+An employer is required to provide a reasonable accommodation to a qualified applicant or employee with a disability unless the employer can show that the accommodation would be an undue hardship -- that is, it would require significant difficulty or expense.

-## What Employment Practices are Covered?
+## What Employment Practices Are Covered?

-The ADA makes it unlawful to discriminate in all employment

-* practices such as:
+The ADA makes it unlawful to discriminate in all employment practices such as:

 * recruitment
 * firing
 * hiring